 Working with an EEESafe Certified or Qualified Technician helps to assure Consumers that their Tradesman or woman has the correct equipment, skills and insurance in place, to help lower the risk of working with any rogue traders.
 All making for a Safer Repair or Refurbishment of a White Goods Product and safer homes.

-Existing Electrical Reuse standards such as Preparing for Reuse are well intentioned, however they fall short of evidencing the right competency levels that would build consumer confidence in accepting safer reused products, particularly in White Goods.
+Existing Electrical Reuse standards such as Preparing for Reuse are well intentioned, however they fall short of evidencing the right individual competency levels that would build consumer confidence in accepting safer reused products, particularly in White Goods.
 EEESafe has reviewed those standards and advised the owners of the safety standard of the risks and inefficiencies of the protocols.
 Following that protocol, in the main only benefits large waste companies, which is far removed from the local community.
 A partnership opportunity with EEESafe and the community would mean a far safer and locally beneficial product and service model.

 We recognise that there are many excellent White Goods repair persons in the UK, but EEESafe’s qualification and unique community model offers a new opportunity for the existing repairer as well as the creation of a new Circular Economy focused trades person.
 This means that it’s not a Lego Skill (Dismantling and ReAssembling), but one where depth of knowledge for diagnostic repairing, is part of the Qualification.

 It also means EEESafe DATs & DARs will gain attribution in LocalitEEE’s Business Directory, for their local work and their contributions to the production of Community Metrics of Repair, Environment and Social outcomes.
 This will also lead to democratic distribution of Community Cash Pots and a Local Volunteer Currency donated by EEESafe.
 Working together with businesses, the Currency could scale across communities around the world to help deal with major waste and poverty issues and contribute to reduction in harmful air emissions.

 The objectives for EEESafe in the near future is to place this Qualification on the Ofqual Register.
 This would open the opportunity to apply for Funding for our Qualification.
 The Public funding for Qualifications can be found at the Education and Skills Funding Agency at THIS LINK.